James John Hogan: Bishop of Altoona-Johnstown

-Hogan was named bishop of the Diocese of Altoona-Johnstown by Pope Paul VI on May 23, 1966; he was installed on July 6, 1966.
+Hogan was named bishop of Altoona-Johnstown by Pope Paul VI on May 23, 1966; he was installed on July 6, 1966.

 Retirement and legacy

 On October 17, 1986, Pope John Paul II accepted Hogan's resignation as bishop of Altoona-Johnstown.

 In 1994, Hogan was found liable for the actions of Reverend Francis Luddy.
 The jury found that the diocese and Hogan "knew that (Luddy) had a propensity for pedophilic behavior."
 Evidence and testimony are amply demonstrated.
 The diocese and Hogan were "negligent in retaining him (Luddy) and his activities."
 The diocese paid $1.2 million in damages.

 James Hogan died on June 14, 2005, at Garvey Manor Nursing Home in Hollidaysburg, Pennsylvania, at age 93.

 On March 1, 2016, Pennsylvania Attorney General Kathleen Kane announced that as bishop, Hogan was at the forefront of a major cover-up scandal involving the sexual assault of hundreds of children by diocese priests.